Sekky61/riscv-sim/Sources/simulator/Readme.md

 ## Installation

-Run the bash script `scripts/install.sh`.
+Simply run the bash script `scripts/install.sh`.
+In case of troubles, make sure you have Java 17 installed.

 ```bash
 ./scripts/install.sh
 ```

+The script should be runnable from any directory.

+## Usage

-This should create entry point `build/install/superscalar-simulator/bin/superscalar-simulator`.
+The build should create entry point `build/install/superscalar-simulator/bin/superscalar-simulator`.

-Alternatively, a `.zip` and a `.tar` file are also be created in `build/distributions`.
+Alternatively, a `.zip` and a `.tar` file are also created in `build/distributions`.
 It includes all dependencies and can be run on any machine with Java 17 installed.
-Unzip the file and run the executable in `bin`.
+Unzip the file and run the executable inside `bin`.

-## Usage

-The app can be run directly (see installation) or using the bash script `scripts/run.sh`.
+The app can be run directly (see above) or using the bash script `scripts/run.sh`.
 This script conveniently wraps the `superscalar-simulator` executable.

 The results are printed to the stdout.